1. How soon am I able to schedule an initial consultation?

 Parentage (paternity) of a child is determined either because the mother and father are married or because a court decrees (finds) that the mother and father are the child’s parents.
 In Kansas, a court determines that a mother and father are the child’s parents under a set of laws called the “Kansas Parentage Act.”

 The Kansas Parentage Act provides that the parent and child relationship may be established:

 - Whether some support is necessary to enable a spouse to complete and education or become self-supporting.

 - Between the mother and the child by proof that the woman gave birth to the child.

-- Between a father and the child by the father signing a voluntary acknowledgement of paternity under the requirements of Kansas law (unless that acknowledgement is withdrawn within a certain time).
+- Between a father and the child by the father signing a voluntary acknowledgment of paternity under the requirements of Kansas law (unless that acknowledgment is withdrawn within a certain time).